Insecticide for Bed Bugs

 Indoor Space and Fumigation

-Indoor Applications are used to treat bedbugs directly.
+Indoor applications are used to treat them directly.
 They are usually aerosol sprays.
-Where harborages are found, spray the applications in the air around the bedbugs.
+Where harborages are found, spray the applications in the air around where they have been spotted.

 These aerosols can be used to treat clothing and stuffed animals.
 Put the items in a plastic bag or closet, and spray the area and close it off for at least 20 minutes.

-Insecticides use chemicals to kill bedbugs, and come in sprays, solids, powders or liquids.
-It is the organic or inorganic substance that kills the bedbugs.
+Insecticides use chemicals to kill these offending pests, and come in sprays, solids, powders or liquids.
+It is the organic or inorganic substance that does the killing.
 Commonly used substances are:

 Deltamethrin